 Gallery Townhouse & Home

 This stylish boutique guesthouse in a characterful building in the heart of the Arts District has a small sungarden, which some rooms overlook.
-Breakfast is amazing, as are the staff.
-Make use of the small restaurant and bar onsite or explore other eateries in the area.
+Breakfast is amazing, as are the staff, and there’s a small restaurant and bar onsite.
 There’s no elevator.
-Try to get the King Room with balcony

 Apartments in Clérigos